TU-Berlin-CVRS/uipf/doc/system_overview.md

 1. GUI Interface which allows creating the chain
 2. Console interface to run configured chains

-The following is a schematic overview of th components:
+The following is a schematic overview of the components:

     +-----------------+     +---------------------+
     |                 |     |                     |